dwintz14/LOTRsentimentanalysis/README.md

-# LOTRsentimentanalysis
+# LOTR Sentiment Analysis
-This repository contains the code use to run a sentiment analysis on The Lord of the Rings trilogy using NLTK.vader.
+This repository contains the code and text files used to run a sentiment analysis on The Lord of the Rings trilogy.